17 Distinctive Ways to Decorate with Blue Walls in Every Shade

 Bold Blue Walls

-Pulling off a daunting room like this is easier than it seems.
-The deep teal on the walls makes a bold statement and is combined with various vibrant colors -- timid accent colors in barely there shades wouldn’t register against the strong wall color.
-Here the pea green chairs pop against the teal walls.
-A coral color is used sparingly in the pillows and adds another punch of color to wake up the room.
+For saturated paint colors like the deep teal on these living room walls, timid accent colors in barely-there shades won't register against the strong wall color.
+Pair blue walls with equally vibrant colors to create a bold, daring look.
+Here, pea-green chairs pop against the teal walls, while a coral color is used sparingly in the pillows, adding another punch of color to wake up the room.

 Sapphire blue finds a solid companion in ruby red.
-Blue and red is a classic color combination and while sun-weathered shades will take the look country, jewel box hues will impart a more traditional vibe.
+The classic color combination, especially when used in jewel-box tones, lends rooms a traditional vibe.
 This space uses dark blue walls as a backdrop for the red accents scattered throughout the room.
 Neutrals found in the couch, chair, and area rug balance the bold hues.
-A white ceiling and trimwork brighten the look and make the small room feel slightly taller and more open.
+A white ceiling and trimwork brighten the look, making the small room feel slightly taller and more open.